 Thus, when string operators are built from bilinears like $ \widehat{\psi}^{\,}_{\mathrm{R},y}\, \widehat{\psi}^{\,}_{\mathrm{L},y} $ and $ \widehat{\sigma}^{\,}_{\mathrm{R},y}, \widehat{\sigma}^{\,}_{\mathrm{L},y} $, the additional phases in the exchange algebra \eqref{eq2Dcase: modified psi sigma algebra} drop out of all calculations.

-The calculations of the previous paragraph generalize readily to other combinations of primary operators, and to the three-dimensional case.
-The key observation in all cases is that string (and membrane) operators are built either from nonchiral bilinears of primary operators, like the ones studied in the previous paragraph, or from operators like $\widehat{\mathcal U}^{\,}_{\alpha}(t)$ [defined in Eq.~\eqref{eq2Dcase: U_alpha definition}] that act only within one channel of one wire.
+The calculations of the previous paragraph generalize readily to other combinations of primary operators.
+The key observation in all cases is that string operators are built either from nonchiral bilinears of primary operators, like the ones studied in the previous paragraph, or from operators like $\widehat{\mathcal U}^{\,}_{\alpha}(t)$ [defined in Eq.~\eqref{eq2Dcase: U_alpha definition}] that act only within one channel of one wire.